vtta2008/PLM/README.rst

 NOTE:

-    - Currently I am working on setup a server, some functions may not work.
+    - Currently I am working on setup a server, some functions may not work :bowtie: :bowtie: :bowtie:.

 REQUIREMENTS
 ============